-- 1.8 In addition to the priority areas, the Strategy will contribute to tackling the Climate Emergency.
-The action plan sets out the actions required to take forward our priorities and this is appended with this report.
-This will also be accompanied by a monitoring and evaluation plan to enable effective monitoring. - 1.9 Being able to determine what difference the Strategy is making will be fundamental to its success.
+- 1.9 In addition to the priority areas, the Strategy will contribute to tackling the Climate Emergency.
+The subsequent action plan will set out the actions required to take forward our priorities.
+This will also be accompanied by a monitoring and evaluation plan to enable effective monitoring. - 1.10 Being able to determine what difference the Strategy is making will be fundamental to its success.
 Whilst all actions will have relevant key performance indicators, there are a series of key outcomes that the Strategy aims to deliver on.
-These are: - Creating more full-time job opportunities for Torbay residents and provide good work for all - o Reducing our impact on, and increasing resilience to Climate Change - Increased Gross Value Added (GVA) per worker, average worker income and productivity - addressing our current position of one of the areas with the lowest GVA per capita in England - Improvement in educational attainment and workforce skills - increasing the number of residents qualified to deliver the jobs needed by local business - High levels of business start-up, with increased survival rates beyond 3 years - 1.10 With sustained increases in each of these measures during the life of the Economic Growth Strategy, Torbay will improve its resilience and improve its economic diversity.
+These are: - Creating more full-time job opportunities for Torbay residents and provide good work for all - Reducing our impact on, and increasing resilience to Climate Change - Increased Gross Value Added (GVA) per worker, average worker income and productivity - addressing our current position of one of the areas with the lowest GVA per capita in England - Improvement in educational attainment and workforce skills increasing the number of residents qualified to deliver the jobs needed by local business - 1.11 With sustained increases in each of these measures during the life of the Economic Growth Strategy, Torbay will improve its resilience and improve its economic diversity.
 This will assist in weathering future global economic trends and market cycles, aiding recovery from economic downturns.
 Improvements will assist Torbay in being agile enough to adapt to changing technologies and importantly, provide benefit to all residents.
-The Economic Growth Strategy Action Plan sets out the basepoint and future targets which the delivery of the strategy will be measured against.
+The Economic Growth Strategy sets out the basepoint and future targets which the delivery of the strategy will be measured against.